 Folk remedies

-Some of the more popular recipes are using lilacs, dill, or hops.
-Funds based on them help fight inflammation, relieve pain, and improve neck mobility.
+Some of the most popular recipes are the use of lilac, dill or hops.
+Products based on them help fight inflammation, relieve pain, and improve neck mobility.

 Massage for cervical osteochondrosis

 Massage for osteochondrosis should be prescribed only during remission of the disease.
 In rare cases, the use of massage therapy in the acute phase is allowed, however, then a specially trained person is needed.
-It must act on certain points of the body, reflexively affecting the cervical muscles; it is strictly forbidden to massage the diseased area.
+It must influence certain points of the body, reflexively affecting the neck muscles; it is strictly forbidden to massage the sore area.

-During the procedure, the muscles of the patient's neck and back, at least the upper part of it, must be completely relaxed.
-You can sit or lie on your stomach, but for the first option, you should use a special massage chair.
+During the procedure, the patient's neck and back muscles are at least, its upper part, should be completely relaxed.
+You can be in a sitting position or lie on your stomach, but for the first option you should use a special massage chair.

 • relieving muscle tension;

-• improvement of tissue trophism at the site of injury;
+• improvement of tissue trophism at the site of the lesion;

 • elimination of inflammation.

-The most commonly used methods are electrophoresis, balneotherapy, ultrasound, acupuncture.
+The most commonly used methods are electrophoresis, balneotherapy, ultrasound, and acupuncture.

 Physiotherapy

-Exercises for cervical osteochondrosis are allowed to be done strictly during remission, movements in the acute phase can lead to a deterioration in the patient's condition.
-All physiotherapy exercises are reduced to turning and tilting the head.
-It is important to act slowly, without sudden movements.
-In case of painful sensations, stop exercising and seek the advice of a specialist.
+Exercises for cervical osteochondrosis are allowed to be done strictly during remission, movements in acute phase may lead to a deterioration in the patient's condition.
+All physical therapy comes down to turning and tilting the head.
+It is important to perform actions slowly, without sudden movements.
+If pain occurs, stop exercising and seek advice from a specialist.

-Osteochondrosis, like any other disease, is easier to prevent than to cure later.
+Osteochondrosis, like any other disease, is easier to prevent than to treat.

 Preventive measures include: